 Derivatives risk.
 Using stock index futures and options and other derivatives can increase portfolio losses and reduce opportunities for gains when market prices, interest rates or the derivative instruments themselves behave in a way not anticipated by the portfolio.
 Using derivatives may increase the volatility of the portfolio's net asset value and may not provide the result intended.
 Derivatives may have a leveraging effect on the portfolio.
 Some derivatives have the potential for unlimited loss, regardless of the size of the portfolio's initial investment.
 Derivatives are generally subject to the risks applicable to the assets, rates, indices or other indicators underlying the derivative.
 Changes in a derivative's value may not correlate well with the referenced asset or metric.
 The portfolio also may have to sell assets at inopportune times to satisfy its obligations.
 Derivatives may be difficult to sell, unwind or value, and the counterparty may default on its obligations to the portfolio.
-Use of derivatives may affect the amount, timing and character of income distributed to shareholders.
+Use of derivatives may have different tax consequences for the portfolio than an investment in the underlying security, and such differences may affect the amount, timing and character of income distributed to shareholders.
 The U.S. government and foreign governments are in the process of adopting and implementing regulations governing derivatives markets, including mandatory clearing of certain derivatives, margin and reporting requirements.
 The ultimate impact of the regulations remains unclear.
 Additional regulation of derivatives may make them more costly, limit their availability or utility, otherwise adversely affect their performance or disrupt markets.